Metric Compatible Training for Online Backfilling in Large-Scale Retrieval: Metric Compatible Training

-The objective in \eqref{eq:rev_basic} cares about the positive pairs $\phi^\text{old}$ and $\phi^\text{rev}$ with no consideration of negative pairs, which can sometimes lead to misranked position.
-To handle this issue, we employ a supervised contrastive learning loss~\cite{InfoNCE, khosla2020supervised} to consider both positive and negative pairs as follows: where $s_{ij}^\text{old} = \exp\left(-\text{dist}\left(\phi^\text{rev}(\mathbf{x}_i), \phi^\text{old}(\mathbf{x}_j)\right) \right)$ and $y_i$ denotes the class membership of the $i^\text{th}$ sample.
+While the rank merge with the basic reverse transformation works well, the objective in \eqref{eq:rev_basic} cares about the positive pairs $\phi^\text{old}$ and $\phi^\text{rev}$ with no consideration of negative ones, which sometimes lead to misranked position.
+To handle this issue, we employ a supervised contrastive learning loss~\cite{InfoNCE, khosla2020supervised} to consider both positive and negative pairs as

+where $s_{ij}^\text{old} = \exp\left(-\text{dist}\left(\phi^\text{rev}(\mathbf{x}_i), \phi^\text{old}(\mathbf{x}_j)\right) \right)$ and $y_i$ denotes the class membership of the $i^\text{th}$ sample.
 For more robust contrastive training, we perform hard example mining for both the positive and negative pairs\footnote{For each anchor, we select the half of the examples in each of positive and negative labels based on the distances from the anchor.}.
 Such a contrastive learning approach facilitates distance calibration and improves feature discrimination because it promotes separation of the positive and negative examples.

 Now, although the distances within the backward retrieval system $\{ \phi^\text{rev}, \phi^\text{old} \}$ become more comparable, they are still not properly calibrated in terms of the distances in the new retrieval system $\{ \phi^\text{new}, \phi^\text{new} \}$.
 Considering distances in both retrieval systems jointly when we train the reverse transformation module, we can obtain more comparable distances and consequently achieve more reliable rank merge results.
-From this perspective, we propose a cross-model contrastive learning loss as
+From this perspective, we propose a metric compatible contrastive learning loss as